martins-vds/poc-azure-devops-download-maven-packages/README.md

-# POC Azure Devops - Downloading Maven Packages using Powershell
+# Proof of Concept - How to download Maven packages from Azure Arficats using Powershell

 ## Prerequisites